GPUOpen-Effects/TressFX/README.md

 * ContentExporter is distributed under the terms of the MIT License.
 See `amd_tressfx_tools\ContentExporter\src\LICENSE`
 * Premake is distributed under the terms of the BSD License.
 See `premake\LICENSE.txt`.

 DXUT and ContentExporter are only needed for the viewer, not the core library.
-Only first-party software (specifically `ags_lib`, `amd_tressfx`, and `amd_lib`) is needed to build the TressFX library.
+Only first-party software (specifically `amd_tressfx`, and `amd_lib`) is needed to build the TressFX library.

 ### Attribution
 * AMD, the AMD Arrow logo, Radeon, and combinations thereof are either registered trademarks or trademarks of Advanced Micro Devices, Inc. in the United States and/or other countries.